miklug/quoter/README.md

 # Quoter

-This is a demo project to test out the [ZenQuotes API](https://zenquotes.io).
+This is a demo project to test out the [ZenQuotes API](https://zenquotes.io) and demonstrate OOP with Tkinter.
-It uses Tkinter for the GUI.

 ## Features

-- Get random quote
+- Get a random quote
-- Get quote of today
+- Get the quote of today
-- Set a proxy
+- Set a proxy in settings

 ## Run Locally